 Connect to community resources to better support the needs of your students.
 Discuss the identification and unique needs and support of your students and their families with your colleagues.
-Build awareness of the ways to create a safe and supportive environment for students from a variety of backgrounds and experiences.
+Build awareness of how to create a safe and supportive environment for students from various backgrounds and experiences.
 Create a plan to inform the community of your services.
 Examples include family nights, fact sheets, bulletin boards, special events, banners, websites, newsletters, brochures, and/or a community guide.

 An accessible school or community, a guide to community resources for students and their families, is a great way to connect population students and families to the resources in your local community.
 If you have a guide, review it to see if it needs to be updated or improved to serve special population students better.
-If you do not have a guide, you can get started by contacting your school social worker, the United Way, DSHS, faith-based organizations, community centers, or a local community foundation.
+If you do not have a guide, contact your school social worker, the United Way, DSHS, faith-based organizations, community centers, or a local community foundation.